AmberHeart/AmberHeart/README.md

-- 👋 Hi, I’m @Yiran
+- 👋 Hi, I’m @Yiran, from school of computer science and technology at USTC
-- 👀 I’m interested in CG, CV, AIGC
+- 👀 I’m currently researching on fields of 3DGS, AIGC & 3D-VISION...
-- 🌱 I’m currently learning c++, matlab, python, Blender...
 - 📫 How to reach me ：amberzheng@mail.ustc.edu.cn

 <!---